Stroymontazh

 Stroymontazh (Корпорация «Строймонтаж») was a Russian construction and property development company.
 Headquartered in Saint Petersburg, it was previously a market leader in residential construction in this region with a population size of more than 5.3 million, and had an international projects portfolio which included a 110,000 m2 development on the outskirts of Paris, France.
-The company suffered significantly as a result of the economic and financial crisis of 2008-10 and a corporate dispute with one of its creditors, Baltisky Bank.
+The company suffered significantly as a result of the 2008 financial crisis and a corporate dispute with one of its creditors, Baltisky Bank.
 In 2010, Storymontazh was put into bankruptcy administration, and in July 2015, the company was dissolved.

 Owners and management

 The principal company owner and CEO was Artur Kirilenko.

 Company history

 The company was created in 1994 by Artur Kirilenko and Sergei Polonsky.

 The 1990s

 Stroymontazh initially specialised in construction and renovation work on already built residential properties.
 During the period of "non-payments crisis" of 1994-1995 in Russia, experiencing severe a liquidity deficit developers began to use apartments as a form of barter payment to Stroymontazh.
 Thus the company gained expertise in marketing residential properties and created a strong sales team.
 In 1996 Stroymontazh took on its first full-cycle project – the construction of an apartment building in Saint Petersburg's suburbs.

 In 1995-98 Stroymontazh continued building up its competences as a general contractor on residential construction projects for the leading property developers of St. Petersburg, evolving into a full-fledged development company with its own portfolio of investments by 1998-99.

 By 2000 Stroymontazh had become a corporation.
 Its portfolio included projects for whole new residential areas in St. Petersburg.
 It had its own architecture firm and business divisions in construction and building materials.